Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/50_Conclusion/_index.md

 These are just a few of the many features of Redis that often go unknown and unappreciated.
 I hope that this workshop has persuaded you to think more about Redis and maybe consider looking it at as so much more than a cache!

+If you like what you see but are interested in a higher performance, more scalable, more secure and optionally managed Redis then why not [register for Redis Enterprise] and get 30 days free access to a 4 node cluster to really see what Redis can do!

 ----------
 [Redisinsight]: https://redislabs.com/redis-enterprise/redis-insight/
 [redis streams]: https://redis.io/topics/streams-intro